-This section requests rental information for all the occupants in the building(s), excluding storage units and parking spaces, plus details on vacant spaces.
+This section requests rental information for all the occupants in the building(s) plus details on vacant spaces.
 Please complete one line for each tenant, owner occupant, and/or vacant space.
 The total of the individual building spaces should be equal to the total leasable areas in the building(s).

 A. Floor #: Indicate basement (B), semi-basement (SB), main (M), mezzanine (Mezz), second floor (2nd), third floor (3rd), etc. If more than one floor, indicate the actual floors inhabited by that occupant.
-For example, if a tenant is located on the 2nd and 3rd Floors indicate 2 & 3, etc.
+For example, if a tenant is located on the 2nd and 3rd floors indicate 2 & 3, etc.